-- 13.5 As the Local Plan was only fairly recently adopted, in November 2019, and that the Covid-19 pandemic began within six months of adoption, it is not surprising that there remain many allocated sites on which no progress can be reported.
-However, there has been substantial progress on some sites, with a number of major allocations already under construction or completed. - 13.6 In total, 478 homes were delivered on Local Plan allocated sites in 2022-23, which represents 54% of all completed homes.
-The most significant exceptions are at Green Park Village, the permission for which preceded the Local Plan, and a number of prior approval office to residential conversions.
+- 13.5 There has been substantial progress on some sites, with a number of major allocations already under construction or completed.
+However, there remain a number of sites where there has so far been no progress, perhaps not surprisingly five years into a long term plan. - 13.6 In total, 724 homes were delivered on Local Plan allocated sites in 2023-24, which represents 71% of all completed homes.
+The most significant exception is at Green Park Village, the permission for which preceded the Local Plan.